aws/aws-app-mesh-examples/walkthroughs/howto-k8s-alb/README.md

 ## Prerequisites
 - [Walkthrough: App Mesh with EKS](../eks/)
 - [Walkthrough: ALB Ingress Controller](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/walkthrough/echoserver/)
+- Install Docker.
+It is needed to build the demo application images.

 Note: Only [deploy the ALB Ingress Controller](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/walkthrough/echoserver/#deploy-the-alb-ingress-controller) and rest this example service will replace the echoserver in the ALB Ingress Controller link provider